Last Updated on June 3, 2022

 Yes, ze Germans!

-We’ll be covering this more in a post soon to follow, but the importance of the German influence here in Chile’s Lake District for our particular needs can be filtered down to one thing:
+The importance of the German influence here in Chile’s Lake District for our particular needs can be filtered down to one thing:

 Oh, and the chocolate and the homemade bread.